 Any panic hardware intended for use by the general public should be CE Marked to BS EN 1125: 2008.
 Other emergency hardware for use by trained personnel should be CE Marked to BS EN 179: 2008.

-Intumescent fire door seals should be fitted to the stiles and head of a doorset.
+Intumescent fire door seals should be fitted to the stiles and head of a door set.
 The seal swells and seals the gaps between door and frame as the temperature rises.
 There are multiple types of seals, including low-pressure and high-pressure options.
 Fire door manufacturers or hardware experts should be consulted about seal type.
+You can read more in our simple guide to intumescent products.

 Ironmongery and fire door compliance